vtex/faststore/packages/store-sdk/docs/analytics/README.md

 ## Analytics

 The analytics module lets you manage analytics events based on [Google Analytics 4 (GA4) data model](https://developers.google.com/analytics/devguides/collection/ga4/reference/events).
-The events are wrapped and then sent over standard `postMessage` calls, that share the event only with the website's origin.
+The events are wrapped and then sent over standard `postMessage` calls, which share the event only with the website's origin.
 The events are received via event listeners.
 It also supports sending and receiving custom events as the types on the helper functions can be overridden.

 ### Sending events